milIE: Modular & Iterative Multilingual Open Information Extraction: milIE

+Based on the sampled pathway, we randomly sample at which step in the decoding process we are at and then mark the slots prior to this step in the sentence and use the remaining steps as target labels.
+We allow for multiple instances of the target labels, however there is only one instance of the marked element.
+For example, given one subject the target could be multiple predicates.
+This procedure trains the model to predict an appropriate label conditioned on a variety of previous predictions.
+At each time step we update the parameters of the currently used head and the underlying model.

+Given that triples are at different steps in their decoding process, we minimize different log-likelihood functions.
+We describe the log likelihood functions along with a few example of the training instances in Table \ref{table:loss_functions}.
+We list additional details in Appendix \ref{sec:appendix}.

-Iterative prediction is prone to error amplification, i.e. if an error is made during the first iteration then the error propagates and affects subsequent extractions.
-Anticipating this we train \textsc{MiLIE} to recognize extraction errors made in the previous iteration.
-To this end we augment the training data with corrupted data points containing incorrectly marked extractions.
-For each of the incorrect extractions the model is trained to predict blank extraction, i.e., predicting the outside label for all tokens.
-We use a similar sampling procedure described in the previous section.
-For every training data point from a fixed number of training data points, we create two negative samples, one simulating conditioning on one incorrect extraction and the other for two incorrectly extracted elements of the triple.
-For each negative sample we corrupt the extraction using three techniques: (1) corrupting the predicates by replacing them with randomly chosen tokens from the sentence, (2) corrupting the subject and object by exchanging them, and (3) by mismatching the subject object pairs from different triples.
+\paragraph{Negative Sampling.} Iterative prediction is prone to error amplification, i.e. if an error is made during the first iteration then the error propagates and affects subsequent extractions.
+Anticipating this, we train \textsc{milIE} to recognize extraction errors made in the previous iteration.
+We purposely augment the training data with corrupted data points containing incorrectly marked extractions.
+For each of the incorrect extractions the model is trained to predict a blank extraction, i.e., predicting the outside label for all tokens.
+We use a similar sampling procedure as described previously.
+For every training data point from a fixed number of training data points, we create one negative sample using one of the three techniques and then choose $k$ negative samples, where $k$ is a hyperparameter.